Recommendations

 In addition to uterotonic drugs, give tranexamic acid (1 g by intravenous injection over 10 minutes).
 Repeat if necessary after at least 30 minutes for managing continuing postpartum haemorrhage.
 [2023]

-For a short explanation of why the committee made the 2023 recommendations, see the rationale and impact section on the pharmacological management of postpartum haemorrhage.
+For a short explanation of why the committee made the 2023 recommendations and how they might affect practice, see the rationale and impact section on the pharmacological management of postpartum haemorrhage.

 Full details of the evidence and the committee's discussion are in evidence review O: pharmacological management of postpartum haemorrhage.